ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/optional_tuning.md

 If the size of the heap is too small, excessive time will be spent in GC compared to the application logic.
 However disproportionately large heaps will result in longer GC pauses as there is more memory to parse.
 The `-Xmx <N>` and `-Xms <N>` options can be used to specify the maximum and minimum memory sizes respectively.
 If you know the heap size required based on data, setting the minimum and maximum values will slightly improve the performance since resizing will never take place.

 It is recommended the max heap size is not greater that the physical memory on your system.
-If multiple JVMs are running the sum of their heaps must not exceed the total physical memory (the `free -h` command can be used to find the phyisical memory).
+If multiple JVMs are running the sum of their heaps must not exceed the total physical memory (the `free -h` command can be used to find the physical memory).
 This is to avoid the high latency accesses to access memory on disk from swapping during a full GC sweep.

 Unfortunately, there is no hard rule on which values to set.
 However, a useful benchmark to apply is to aim for 30% occupancy of the heap after a full GC.
 This requires running the application until a steady state has been reached.